Fishing Locations and Access

 The normal launching spot for boats accessing the mouth is a few kilometres east of Spotswood.
-Turn onto the East Waiau Road in Spotswood and drive a few kilometres east until a disused lime quarry can be seen on the right hand side of the road.
-Turn left through an old iron gate opposite the quarry onto a track which leads out onto the riverbed.
+Turn onto the East Waiau Road in Spotswood and drive a few kilometres east until a disused lime quarry can be seen on the right-hand side of the road.
+Turn left through an old iron gate opposite the quarry onto a track that leads out onto the riverbed.
 Launching here is suitable for 4WD vehicles only and is dependent on favourable river conditions.
-From here it is a very pleasant ten minute boat trip down to the mouth.
+From here it is a very pleasant ten-minute boat trip down to the mouth.

 On SH1 a track leads off the road 75 metres south of the Waiau Bridge and out onto the riverbed.
 Foot access and boat launching (4WD) are available here.
 Another track leads out to the river on the north side of the bridge.
 Good access is also available at the Waiau Township, Leslie Hills and Hanmer Ferry Bridges.
 Above Hanmer anywhere the road comes next to the river is a good starting point.

 Lake Coleridge is the largest and most heavily fished lake in North Canterbury.
 It supports one of very few New Zealand populations of landlocked chinook salmon which are the most common catch in the lake.
 Brown and rainbow trout are also abundant although rainbow trout tend to be more “catchable”.

 Opening Weekend (the first Saturday in November) is a big event with hundreds on anglers on the lake and lots of fish being caught There are many well known fishing areas around Lake Coleridge:

 Ryton Bay can be reached by following the Lake Coleridge Road to just before where it crosses the Ryton River.
 A left fork in the road here takes you to Ryton Bay where the river enters the lake.